StewAlexander-com/checkbook_balancer.py/README.md

 A simple checkbook program that uses [poka-yoke](https://asq.org/quality-resources/mistake-proofing ) principles <br>

-- [x] Instead assume user wants another number until equal sign is typed (tell user this behavior up front)
+- [x] Assume user wants another number until equal sign is typed (tell user this behavior up front)
 - [x] Give user the ability to quit with “q”
-- [x] If list of numbers is greater than 4, send each to a new line
+- [x] If list of debits / deposits is greater than 4, send each formatted amount to a new line
 - [ ] Give user ability to save final results with “s”” to a .cvs  file
 - [ ] Give user ability to edit mistakes
 - [ ] Running total?

 ----

-**Current output _as of 03/08/202_  if debits / deposits greater than 4:**
+**Current output _as of 03/08/2020_  if debits / deposits greater than 4:**
 ```
 > ./checkbook.py